18 November 2024

 Don’t expect to see any of these today.
 Photo: Michelle Kroll.

-UPDATE 10 am: Lucy Ridge was like many commuters in Canberra this morning – sitting in the bus stop, constantly checking the time on her phone, and wondering why there wasn’t a bus in sight yet.
+UPDATE 10 am: Like many commuters in Canberra this morning, Lucy Ridge was sitting at a bus stop, constantly checking the time on her phone and wondering why there wasn’t a bus in sight.

 “Fortunately, I was able to get a lift to work with a neighbour, but there was another woman waiting who was quite distressed that she would be late to an appointment,” the Lyneham resident says.

-Transport Canberra (TC) issued a statement this morning, saying it was in “urgent talks” with TWU.
+Transport Canberra (TC) issued a statement this morning, saying it was in “urgent talks” with the TWU.

 “It is understood the action comes after a bag of fish heads was poured over a driver’s head by a group of teenagers last night,” the statement read.